LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/01-introduction-to-covid-19.md

 ### 1-8 How many people does one person usually infect with coronavirus?

-If no protective measures are taken, one infected person will spread coronavirus to three other people.
+If no protective measures are taken, one infected person will spread coronavirus to an average of three other people.
 This means coronavirus is three times more infectious than the influenza (flu) virus.
 However, coronavirus is far less infectious than some other viral diseases, such as measles.

 ### 1-9 How many people infected with coronavirus become ill?